DaweiHao73/Selenium-PIA-Facts/README.md

-# IKEA PIA Facts Selenium Scraper
+# PIA Facts Selenium Scraper

-This project is a Selenium-based web scraper designed to automate the process of logging into IKEA PIA Facts, searching for product information using article numbers, and downloading product images.
+This project is a Selenium-based web scraper designed to automate the process of logging into PIA Facts, searching for product information using article numbers, and downloading product images.

 ## Features

-- Automated login to IKEA PIA Facts
+- Automated login to PIA Facts
 - Batch processing of article numbers from an Excel file
 - Automated search and download of product images
 - Handling of various image formats (JPEG, PNG)